stevecrozz/praxis/reference/media-types.md

 {% endhighlight %}

 This Post media type has some attributes you'd expect on a blog post, and its default view renders all of them.
-There is also a Collection media type for the Post media type.
+There is also a ```Post::Collection``` media type.
 The collection has its own attributes that refer to properties of the collection itself rather than properties of the collection's members.

-This new collection media type is a first class media type like any other, except collection media types reference the type of members in the collection.
+This new collection media type is a first class media type like any other, except collection media types reference the type of members that the collection contains.
+In this case, the ```Post::Collection``` media type has ```Post``` as its member_type.
+Like any other media_type, rendering a ```MediaTypeCollection``` will use the views you have defined in it.
+There is, however an exception, that being that if the view to render is not found, it will default to using the same name view in the member_type (wrapping it in an array).
+If a view to render is not found in the ```MediaTypeCollection``` or its member_type, the operation will fail.

-In this case, the Post::Collection media type has Post as its member_type.
-Once defined, you can reference your new collection from other media types.
-Here's an example of a `Blog` resource that refers to the `Post` collection in various
+Defining the collections as inner classes within the related member_type has the advantage that can be used from other media types.
+Below are some examples of a `Blog` resource that refers to the `Post` collection in various ways.
-views:

-#### Fully embedded collections
+#### Embedding full collection contents

 It is possible to directly embed every `Post` into its `Blog`.
 In this example, when Praxis renders the view `default` for a `Blog`, it locates the